-One minute, you are fine and enjoying time with family.
-The next, a yuletide song on the radio leaves you heartbroken.
+One minute, you are fine and seem to have hope.
+The next, a yuletide song on the television leaves you heartbroken.

-Grief during the holidays is especially profound the first year of your loss.
+Grief during the holidays is especially profound in a year of loss.
 However, it can also linger for years.
 That’s because holidays mark the passage of time in our lives, according to Grief.com.
 “They are part of the milestones we share with each other and they generally represent time spent with family.
 They bring meaning to certain days and we bring much meaning back to them.”

 So how do you cope?
-Is there a way you can have a merry Christmas, happy Hanukkah or wonderful New Year following the death of a spouse, partner, family member or friend?
+Is there a way you can have an enjoyable holiday following the death of a spouse, partner, family member or friend?

 Here is some advice that might help:

 Do what feels right.
 If participating in a traditional activity will make you feel too sad, postpone it.
+That is especially true as scientists and experts recommend remaining socially distant the next few months.
 It’s ok to say that you can’t handle it.
 Others around you will understand and give you space.
 Likewise, if singing your favorite carol gives you joy, don't feel guilty about it.

 Understand and accept your emotions.
 Don’t feel guilty that you aren’t happy right now.
-The grieving process is complicated, and there's not a common schedule when dealing with it.
+The grieving process is complicated, and there's no common schedule when dealing with it.
 You should accept the “normalcy” of your emotions.
 You may alternate between feeling joyful, peaceful, sad and guilty.
 Don’t judge yourself.

 Stay connected.
-Let your family and friends know how you would like to spend the holidays with them.
+Let your family and friends know how you would like to spend the holidays.
 Ask for their support as you deal with your grief.
 Assure them that they do not have to be your therapist.
-Having a good cry on their shoulders or taking a long walk together can help you get through a particularly tough stretch.
+Having a good cry on the telephone with them listening can help you get through a particularly tough stretch.

-Surround yourself with children.
+Connect with children.
 Most holiday celebrations focus on little ones.
 To them, this is a magical time of year.
-If you have children in your family, plan time with them.
+Again, this will be hard this year due to some Covid-19 restrictions.
+If everyone is vaccinated, you can see them in small groups.
+If you have children in your family, plan time to connect with them while wearing a mask or to talk via Zoom.
 Their smiles might make you smile.
-Maybe you can help a neighbor who has children prepare for Santa’s visit.
 Know your limits, though.

 Accept that less is more.
 Instead of decking all of the halls, why not decorate one small tree?
-Instead of shopping endlessly for relatives, why not make donations to charities on their behalf in the name of your loved one?
+Instead of shopping online, why not make donations to charities on their behalf in the name of your loved one?
 Keeping it simple will reduce your stress and enable you to focus on yourself.

 Honor your loved one.
 Light a candle, plant a tree or make a donation in your loved one’s memory.
-Bring your family together and hang their favorite ornament in a special place on the tree.
-For example, Johnson Memorial Health annually hosts a Loving Lights Celebration to honor the memories of lost loved ones.
-Such acknowledgements are healthy ways to grieve.
-You also might be starting new family traditions.
+Hang a favorite ornament in a special place on the tree.
+Such acknowledgments are healthy ways to grieve.